nerva-pool/nerva-pool-miner/README.md

 See [LICENSE](LICENSE).

-## Compiling NERVA from source
+## Compiling Nerva from source
-Nerva can be compiled by running build script inside nerva/builder/
+Nerva can be compiled by running build script inside `nerva/builder/`

 By default, it checks if your processor has AES support and builds based on that.
 It calls default() function.
 There is also release() function that creates both AES and non-AES files.
 If you'd like to use that, call it at the end of build script instead of default function.